Imtiyaz-Mirza/Imtiyaz-Mirza/README.md

-<h1> iam sorry i acdentally deleted the read me profile but iam sure i will keeep that once again.</h1>
+<p> iam sorry iam not able to commit the changes and this is the worst thing i have done !</p>